 - Modes: We have three distinct modes for UP, depending on your time horizons: Life, Annual or Maniac.
 Each shifts the framing of UP substantially.

-- UP is designed around the individual’s unique situation, which can radically vary.
-Individual differences are substantial across different ages, geographies, cultures, etc. We avoid generic prescriptions.
+- Customization: UP is designed around your unique situation, which can radically vary.
+Individual differences are substantial across different ages, geographies, cultures, etc.

-- Every client we work with is an experimental intervention designed for maximum positive outcomes.
-We generally make testable predictions, take baseline and follow-up measurements, and expect to disconfirm our original hypotheses (i.e., we’ll be wrong often).
+- Experimental Intervention: Every time we work with a client we are running a new experimental intervention.
+We generally make testable predictions, take baseline and follow-up measurements, and confirm or disconfirm our hypotheses.

-- We practice lean science.
-We start with an initial hypothesis and then we rapidly design and execute the intervention to test it.
+- Lean Science: We practice lean science.
+We start with an initial hypothesis and then we rapidly design and execute an intervention to test it.
 We repeatedly make new hypotheses and test those.
 The aim is effectiveness, not publications.

-- We practice open science.
-We work to make every step of our research as transparent as possible and we’re deeply open to feedback about how we can improve.
-As we publish data, we invite you to “check our math” and confirm for yourself that what we do is meaningful.
+- Open Science: We practice open science.
+We work to make every step of our research as transparent as possible.
+We invite you to “check our math” and decide for yourself if what we do is meaningful.

 - Multilayered Impact: In practice UP often focuses on creating object-level immediate impact (e.g., fitness, finances, relationships) with a secondary aim to catalyze metagrowth secondary effects (e.g, strategy, agency, focus).
 In order to do meta-level work effectively, many people first need object-level problems to tackle.
 They also need significantly more control over their resource allocation, especially their attention, time, energy, money, and other resources.
 UP aims to improve both.